 Discovery applies its pioneering spirit and exploration know-how to all its projects, developed from years of leadership in leading edge projects around the world.

 Discovery has been working in eastern Europe since 2007, and has built many important relationships with government officials and state companies.
-The company is currently developing its four licenses in Slovakia, and working toward acquiring additional positions in Poland and Hungary.
+The company is currently developing its license in Slovakia, and working toward acquiring additional positions in Poland and Hungary.

 Discovery manages oil and gas exploration projects through subsidiaries, utilizing its strong management team of proven industry professionals, a well-connected and supportive Advisory Board, and a knowledgeable, motivated and enthusiastic technical staff.